QiaoRenOreo/ordinaryKriging-regressionKriging-CoKriging/README.md

 ### 2) To identify if the fluctuation of Groundwater in terms of Mean Height Water Level (MHW) variable has an influence on MD30 using Regression Kriging.
 ### 3) To determine the correlation between MD30 and MHW variable using CO-Kriging

-## Notice:
-  the report in this page is not the final version.
-But it shows the introduction, methdology and the results.
-The final version of the report will be uploaded later.